GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 # September 21, 2022 Exp Build
 This is what's currently floating around in the CSI Exp builds.
 Exp builds, while experimental, are generally stable and can be found [here](https://stash.reaper.fm/v/42044/CSI%20Exp.zip).

-## Support for the X32/M32/XAir Series of Behringer/MIDAS Consoles via OSC
+## Preliminary Support for the X32/M32/XAir Series of Behringer/MIDAS Consoles via OSC
 Thanks to absolutely huge contributions from Reaper forum user jacksoonbrowne, the Behringer X32 is now supported in CSI via OSC.
 These devices have a very unique OSC implementation that required substantial code contributions.

 For these to work:
 1. Add a new OSC device as per the Installation and Setup instructions.
 2. In the CSI Device setup, the "CSI sends to port" and "CSI recieves on port" must **both** be set to port 10023 for the X32/M32 or port 10024 for the XAir series.
-3. Surface names must contain either "X32" or "x32" somewhere in the .ost filename.
+3. If you're creating your own .ost, the .ost must contain either "X32" or "x32" somewhere in filename.
+Note: a set of files for the Behringer X32 has been added to the CSI Support Files.

 Examples:
 ```